johnfedoruk/bangular/packages/docs/di/di.md

 # Dependency Injection (DI): Documentation

-This document describes in detail how the DI module works in Angular.
+This document describes in detail how the DI module works in Bangular.

 ## Core Abstractions